Slip and Fall Accident Attorneys Serving Boulder, CO

 Colorado law pertaining to actions against landowners asserts that for a property owner to be legally responsible for a slip and fall injury, one of the following must be true:

 Liability often hinges on common sense.
 Terms like “reasonable” and “should have known” are subjective.
-An experienced slip and fall attorney can help gather facts for trial clearly demonstrating a lack of reason.
+Your slip and fall accident attorney can help gather facts for trial clearly demonstrating a lack of reason.
 If a settlement cannot be reached, a judge and jury will determine who was at fault.

 Whom to Sue in a Slip and Fall Accident